googlemaps/ios-places-sdk/README.md

 This time, on the **Choose Package Products** window, add the `GooglePlacesSwift` library to your project's target.

+**Note:** If you try to add `GooglePlacesSwift` from a deprecated repository, you will see the following error message: `Failed to resolve dependencies Dependencies could not be resolved because no versions of 'ios-places-swift-sdk' match the requirement 0.2.0 and root depends on 'ios-places-swift-sdk' 0.2.0.`

 ## Requirements

 -   [Xcode](https://developer.apple.com/xcode/) version 15.0 or later